-Since the introduction of solid-phase microextraction (SPME) as an alternative to conventional sample preparation tools (Arthur and Pawlizyn 1990), one of its most promising applications has been field sampling of hydrophobic organics (Pawlizyn 1997).
-While numerous SPME-based methods have been developed for vapor- and aqueous-phase sampling of volatile organics, very few methods have been developed for aqueous phase sampling of nonvolatile compounds.
-An SPMEbased sampler that had been successfully tested and calibrated for DDTs in the oceanic environment (Zeng et al. 2004) was recently developed.
-Because of the cost-effectiveness and operational simplicity of this SPME-based sampling technique, it has the potential to be used in large-scale sampling of water column contaminants.
+Since the introduction of solid-phase microextraction (SPME) as an alternative to conventional sample preparation tools (9), one of its most promising applications has been field sampling of hydrophobic organics (10).
+While numerous SPME-based methods have been developed for vapor- and aqueous-phase sampling of volatile organics, very few methods have been developed for aqueous-phase sampling of nonvolatile compounds.
+We recently developed an SPME-based sampler that was successfully tested and calibrated for DDTs in the oceanic environment (11).
+Because of the cost-effectiveness and operational simplicity of the SPME-based sampling technique, it has the potential to be used in large-scale sampling of water column contaminants.

 As a component of the SCB 2003 Regional Survey, the goals of this study were to determine the spatial distributions of DDT compounds in the water column of the SCB, examine the transport and fate of these contaminants, and estimate the mass inventories and ocean-going flux of individual DDT compounds.
-The previously developed SPME-based sampling technique (Zeng et al. 2004) and a statistically randomized area and depth stratified sampling design were employed to fulfill these objectives.
+The previously developed SPME-based sampling technique (11) and a statistically randomized area and depth stratified sampling design were employed to fulfill these objectives.